oci-landing-zones/oci-landing-zone-operating-entities/workload-extensions/oci-lz-ext-ocvs/op01-ocvs-workload-extension/README.md

 1. Spoke VCN - one Spoke VCN for OCVS platform
 2. Subnets - one Subnet for Load Balancers
-3. Gateways - NAT for Internet access, and Service Gateway to access OCI services
+3. Gateway - Service Gateway to access OCI services
 4. Security List - Security list for Load Balancers allowing all ingress/egress
 5. Route Tables - One for Service Gateway, and a default route for routing all trafic through the central hub
 6. DRG Attachment - Connect spoke with the central Hub